KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/metadata.md

 To give KRunner a hint that your matches are less relevant than matches from other runners, you can set the `X-Plasma-Runner-Weak-Results` property to `true`.
 A possible use case for `X-Plasma-Runner-Weak-Results` would be if your plugin does a file search and sets the file URL as the match's ID.
 If the user enters a full file path like `/home/user/foo`, both your plugin and KDE's Locations runner could produce a match for opening the same URL.
-By using this property, the Locations Runner will take preference over yours, because this KDE plugin only provides exact matches.
+By using this property, the Locations runner will take preference over yours.
+This is desirable, because the Locations runner only provides exact matches.

 ```json
 {